Economy of Portugal: Services

 The tertiary sector has grown, producing 74.4% of the GDP and providing jobs for 65.9% of the working population.
 The most significant growth rates are found in the trade sector, due to the introduction of modern means of distribution, transport and telecommunications.
 Financial tertiary companies have benefited from privatisation, also gaining in terms of efficiency.

-Tourism in Portugal has developed significantly, accounting for 16.5% of GDP by 2023.
-In 2024, the number of foreign tourists reached 29 million, and, including domestic tourists, the total is about 52 million.
+Tourism in Portugal has developed significantly, accounting for 11.8% of GDP by 2025.
+In 2025, the number of foreign tourists reached nearly 30 million.

 Some large Portuguese companies in the services' sector have committed themselves to internationalize their services, like the retailer Jerónimo Martins, which holds the largest supermarket chain in Poland and is also investing in Colombia.
 Worth to notice is also TAP Portugal, a company often used by transit passengers traveling between Europe, Africa and Latin America (mainly Brazil), which is particularly regarded by its safety record.

 Companies

-In 2022, the sector with the highest number of companies registered in Portugal is Services with 224,004 companies followed by Retail Trade and Finance, Insurance, and Real Estate with 99,596 and 66,581 companies respectively.
-As of 2023, Portugal had 1,526,926 active companies, an increase of 6.3% compared with the previous year.
+As of 2024, Portugal had 1,593,415 active companies, an increase of 4.4% compared with the previous year.
+The sector with the highest number of companies registered in Portugal is "Administrative and support service activities" with 259,086 companies, followed by "Wholesale and retail trade; repair of motor vehicles and motorcycles" with 218,811 companies, and "Consulting, scientific, technical and similar activities" with 162,738 companies.